 AD Groups enable you to collect users and computers into a single (group) account that simplifies setting access controls on resources such as files or file shares.
 As you saw in “Testing an AD installation”, when you create a new forest, the AD promotion process creates many potentially useful groups.

 Organizational Units (OUs) enable you to partition users, computers, and groups into separate container OUs.
 OUs provide you with essential roles in your AD.
 The first is role delegation.
 You can delegate the management of any OU (and child OUs) to be carried out by different groups.
 For example, you could create a top-level OU called UK in the Reskit.Org domain.
-You could then delegate permissions to the objects in this OU to a group, such as UKAdmins, enabling any member of that group to manage AD objects in, and below the UK OU.
+You could then delegate permissions to the objects in this OU to a group, such as UKAdmins, enabling any member of that group to manage AD objects in, and below, the UK OU.
 You can delegate users in another group, such as the North America Admins group.

 The second role played by OUs is to act as a target for group policy objects.
 You could create a group policy object for the IT team and apply it to the IT OU.
 You could create a separate OU and create GPOs that apply to only the computer and user objects in that OU.
 Thus, each user and computer in a given OU are configured based on the GPO.

 In this recipe, you examine AD user and group objects.
-In a later section “Managing AD Computers”, you explore managing AD computers.
+In a later recipe, “Managing AD computers”, you explore managing AD computers.
 And in “Creating Group Policy Objects”, you assign a Group Policy to an OU you create in this recipe.

 Getting Ready